 Did you know there were 77 new fragrances launched in the 1960s?
 46 for women, and 31 for men.

-What's your 1960s Perfumes worth in 2021?
-Here are some recently sold items.
+What's your 1960s perfumes worth in 2021?
+Here are some recently sold items with prices.

 |Priceless Rare CHANEL No5 1960s 7cc||06/2021||$ 483.75|

 |1960s Jean Desprez BAL A VERSAILLES Real||07/2021||$ 404.31|

 |PORCELAIN TRINKET ORMOLU BRASS 4 PERFUME||06/2021||$ 345.71|

 |See all sold items on eBay for more prices||09/2021||-.--|